A Compositional Approach to Certifying the Almost Global Asymptotic Stability of Cascade Systems: Almost Global Asymptotic Stability

 \begin{step} Every trajectory of $\Psi$ converges to a hyperbolic equilibrium.

-\end{step} \begin{proof} Every precompact forward trajectory of an asymptotically autonomous semiflow converges to the chain recurrent set of its limit semiflow \cite{Mischaikow1995}.
-Thus, Step 2 implies that for each ${y_0 \in \mathcal{B}_Y}$, every trajectory of $\Phi_{y_0}$ converges to $\mathcal{R}(\Theta)$, and asymptotic stability ensures that every trajectory of $\Upsilon$ converges to $0_Y$.
+\end{step} \begin{proof} Together, Step 2, Fact \ref{misch}, and the boundedness (hence, precompactness) of forward trajectories of $\Psi$ imply that for each ${y_0 \in \mathcal{B}(0_Y)}$, every trajectory of $\Phi_{y_0}$ converges to $\mathcal{R}(\Theta)$, and asymptotic stability of \eqref{inner_theorem} ensures that every trajectory of $\Upsilon$ converges to $0_Y$.
 Thus, in view of \eqref{flow_decomposition} it is clear that every trajectory of $\Psi$ converges to ${\mathcal{R}(\Theta) \times \{0_Y\}}$, and all points in this set are hyperbolic equilibria by Step 1.
-Since hyperbolic equilibria are isolated, continuity implies that every trajectory converges to a particular hyperbolic equilibrium. \end{proof} \begin{step} Almost no trajectories of \eqref{outer_theorem}-\eqref{inner_theorem} converge to an unstable equilibrium. \end{step} \begin{proof} By the global stable manifold theorem, all points converging to an unstable hyperbolic equilibrium lie in the union of countably many embedded submanifolds of positive codimension, which is thus a meager set of measure zero.
-Moreover, all unstable equilibria in ${X \times \mathcal{B}_Y}$ are hyperbolic by Step 1, and there can be only countably many of these equilibria due to the isolation of hyperbolic equilibria and the second countability of the topology of ${X \times B_Y}$.
-Therefore, the set of all points in ${X \times \mathcal{B}_Y}$ converging to an unstable equilibrium is a countable union of meager sets of measure zero and is thus also meager and measure zero in $X \times Y$. \end{proof} \begin{step} Almost every trajectory of \eqref{outer_theorem}-\eqref{inner_theorem} converges to the stable equilibrium ${(0_X,0_Y)}$. \end{step} \begin{proof} Since $\mathcal{B}_Y$ is full measure and residual in $N$ by assumption, ${X \times \mathcal{B}_Y}$ is full measure and residual in $X \times Y$.
+Since hyperbolic equilibria are isolated, by continuity every trajectory converges to a particular hyperbolic equilibrium. \end{proof} \begin{step} Almost no trajectories of \eqref{outer_theorem}-\eqref{inner_theorem} converge to an unstable equilibrium. \end{step} \begin{proof} All points converging to a hyperbolic equilibrium lie on its global stable manifold, which (for an unstable equilibrium) is the union of countably many embedded submanifolds of positive codimension (see \cite[p.
+73]{Palis1982} or \cite[Sec.
+2.1]{Eldering2018}).
+Hence, this is a meager set of measure zero.
+Also, all unstable equilibria in ${X \times \mathcal{B}(0_Y)}$ are hyperbolic by Step 1, and there are countably many of these equilibria due to the isolation of hyperbolic equilibria and the second countability of ${X \times \mathcal{B}(0_Y)}$ \cite[Thm 2.50 and Prop.
+3.11]{TopologicalLee}.
+Thus, the set of points in ${X \times \mathcal{B}(0_Y)}$ converging to an unstable equilibrium is a countable union of meager sets of measure zero and is thus meager (essentially by definition) and measure zero \cite[p.
+128]{SmoothLee} in $X \times Y$. \end{proof} \begin{step} Almost every trajectory of \eqref{outer_theorem}-\eqref{inner_theorem} converges to the stable equilibrium ${(0_X,0_Y)}$. \end{step} \begin{proof} Since $\mathcal{B}(0_Y)$ is full measure and residual in $Y$ by assumption, ${X \times \mathcal{B}(0_Y)}$ is full measure and residual in ${X \times Y}$.
 By Step 3, every initial condition in this set converges to a hyperbolic equilibrium, and by Step 4, the subset converging to an unstable equilibrium is meager and measure zero in $X \times Y$.
 Since the difference of a residual set of full measure by a meager set of measure zero is residual and full measure, the remainder constitutes a residual set of full measure in $X \times Y$ for which all initial conditions converge to the unique stable equilibrium ${(0_X,0_Y)}$, completing the proof. \end{proof} \end{proof}